 For them there is no pistis in their deeds, but they love treachery, deceit, and craftiness.
 (Theognis, I.66).

 Pistis is also frequently used in a closely related way, to denote something that generates trust: a pledge, guarantee, or assurance.
-These are often oaths or vows, and sometimes physical acts or objects or their qualities.
+These are often oaths or vows, and sometimes physical acts or objects.
 For example:

 They make use of this kind of pisteis: each gives his hand for the other to drink from, and drinks from the other’s hand.
 (Herodotus, Histories 4.172)